A Casting Director's Spotlight Profile Tips

 - Be concise.
 Whilst you should give us as much information about yourself as you can, be sensible as to how long your profile is (see printing above).
 I don’t need to read about 17 commercials and 45 corporate jobs going back 12 years.

 - Only put down ones you can do, in case you are called on it.
 Pakistani and Welsh don’t actually sound the same in reality…

-- Star your native accents.
+- Call out your native accent.
 Unless you were born in four places, and then you’ve got some explaining to do!

 - Being able to order a beer in five languages does not constitute being multi-lingual so, again, only list languages you could genuinely read a script in and make some sense of.

 - These sections are so important.
 You must list everything you can do.
 You never know, I may enter a search for a ‘trumpet playing mezzo soprano’ and if you haven’t listed them as your skills I’ll never find you.

 - Also please, please call out all the things you are highly skilled at.
 Don’t be embarrassed!
 If you’re brilliant at something - tell us.
 Often I will search only for those who are highly skilled at whatever I’m looking for.

 - Having said that, please tell the truth.
 Being a highly skilled soprano, mezzo, alto, and bass all at once is highly unlikely, right?

 - Pretty much everything that has been invented in the world as a skill is listed in that section so if you can do it, tell us!
 You have no idea what sort of obscure nonsense we’ll be looking for.
 Being able to juggle fire whilst scuba diving will never go against you and you never know, it might be exactly what I need!

 - Having said that (again), don’t say you can drive or are highly skilled at shark wrestling if you aren’t.
 It would be mighty embarrassing if you couldn’t, and possibly very expensive if the production only finds out once they’ve flown you to the Seychelles!